jatanjey/horiseon-updated/README.md

 ## Overview

 This project showcases a website for a digital marketing and SEO services company for Horiseon.
-The website tries to provide information about the company's services and benefits in an engaging and visually appealing manner.
+The website tries to provide information about the company's services and benefits in an engaging and visually appealing manner
 ## Features

 The Horiseon website includes the following features: